 Assignments will be available through MyITLab.
-Assignments include chapter review questions, simulation activities, grader projects, exam reviews, & other assignments as indicated in MyITLab.
 The course calendar outlining due dates and availability times is attached to this syllabus.
 There may also be homework assignments and projects assigned periodically throughout the semester.
 NO LATE WORK IS ACCEPTED!
 You are expected to complete all homework assignments within the due dates indicated.
 Missing homework assignments may result in an administrative drop.